-(3) Qualifications Required of Foster and Adoptive Parents.
-The licensee shall keep and maintain a written statement identifying the qualifications required of foster and adoptive parents, clearly identifying criteria by which foster and adoptive parent applicants may be or may not be approved for placement of a child.
+(4) Adoptive Parent Preparation.

+(a) Prior to placement the licensee shall provide a minimum of ten hours of education to adoptive parent applicants about a range of issues that influence adjustment after adoptive placement, including, but not limited to:

+1. risk and protective factors shaping adopted children’s physical, social and mental health adjustment and ways to meet their medical, mental health and developmental needs.
+Such information shall include the risks, consequences and prevention of lead poisoning;

+2. loss and grief issues for themselves and their adopted children;

+3. child development and parenting techniques;

+4. differences between parenting adopted children and parenting children born into the family;

+5. talking with children about adoption and addressing identity issues;

+6. the benefits and responsibilities of openness in adoption and the range of related issues, including but not limited to the evolution of relationships with birth family members, developing effective open relationships, and search and reunion supports;

+7. the impact of adoption on child development and family adjustment throughout the life cycle;

+8. community resources, both formal and informal, for post-adoption education, support, and therapeutic intervention; and

+9. the importance of notifying the agency in the event of dissolution or disruption of the adoption.

+(b) In addition, prior to placement of any infant in an adoptive home the adoptive parents must be trained in Sudden Infant Death Syndrome/Sudden Unexplained Infant Death risk reduction practices and in safe bottle warming techniques.

-(4) Physical Requirements for Foster and Adoptive Homes.
-The licensee shall establish physical requirements for foster and adoptive homes, which shall include but need not be limited to the following:
+(5) Physical Requirements for Adoptive Homes.
+The licensee shall establish physical requirements for adoptive homes, which shall include but need not be limited to the following:

-(a) The home must be clean, safe, free of obvious fire and other hazards, and of sufficient size to accommodate comfortably and appropriately all members of the household and the approved number of foster or adopted children to be placed;
+(a) The home must be clean, safe, free of obvious fire and other hazards, including, but not limited to chipping, flaking or peeling paint or broken plaster; and of sufficient size to accommodate comfortably and appropriately all members of the household and the approved number of foster or adopted children to be placed;

-(b) The home shall have adequate lighting and ventilation, hot and cold water supply, plumbing, electricity, and heat;
+(b) The home shall have a working stove for cooking and adequate lighting and ventilation, hot and cold water supply, plumbing, electricity, and heat;

 (c) The home shall have sufficient furniture to allow each child to sleep in a separate bed and to have adequate storage space for his personal belongings;

-(d) The home shall be equipped with smoke detectors in working order;
+(d) The home shall be equipped with smoke detectors and carbon monoxide detectors in working order;

 (e) If the home uses well water, it shall be tested and determined safe, and a report of the test furnished to the licensee;

-(f) For foster care, the following additional requirements shall apply:

-1. The home shall have bedrooms which provide at least 50 square feet per child and shall accommodate no more than four children per bedroom.

-2. No foster child over one year of age shall sleep in the same room with an adult of the opposite sex.

-3. No bedroom to be used by foster children shall be located above the second floor unless any such floor has two means of egress.

-4. No bedroom to be used by foster children shall be located below the first floor unless it contains a ground level, standard door exit and at least one operable window.
+(f) Any firearms located in the home shall be registered and licensed in accordance with state law, trigger-locked or fully inoperable and stored without ammunition in a locked area.
+Ammunition shall be stored in a separate locked location.

+(g) A working telephone for both incoming and out-going calls shall be available in the home at all times;

+(h) All pets must be appropriate for the children in care, free from disease and parasites and licensed and/or vaccinated as prescribed by law.

-(5) Evaluation of Applicants.
-The licensee shall, consistent with its current needs, promptly evaluate foster and adoptive parent applicants.
-The assessment shall be completed by a social worker who meets the requirements of 102 CMR 5.05(2).
-The assessment shall include at least one meeting in the applicant's home.
-No assessment can be considered complete unless all of the requirements of 102 CMR 5.10(5) have been met, and for adoption approval, until 30 days have elapsed since the beginning of the assessment.
+(6) Evaluation of Applicants.
+The licensee shall, consistent with its current needs, promptly evaluate adoptive parent applicants.
+The assessment shall be completed by a social worker who meets the requirements of 606 CMR 5.06(3).
+The assessment shall include at least three in-person interviews with the applicants, including at least two meetings in the applicant's home.
+No assessment can be considered complete unless all of the requirements of 606 CMR 5.10(6) have been met, and for adoption approval, until 30 days have elapsed since the beginning of the assessment.